Seyi-roboticist/Seyi-roboticist/README.md

 ## 👨‍💻 About Me

-**Robotics Engineer (E.I.T)** specializing in intelligent systems that bridge the digital and physical worlds.
-Recent **MSE Robotics** graduate from Johns Hopkins University with expertise spanning robot perception, autonomous manipulation, and real-time control systems.
-Currently working as a ROS Programming Engineer developing advanced robotic systems.
+**Robotics Engineer (E.I.T)** specializing in intelligent systems that bridge the digital and physical worlds. **MSE Robotics graduate** from Johns Hopkins University with extensive expertise in robot perception, autonomous manipulation, and real-time control systems.
+Currently serving as ROS Programming Engineer and Graduate Teaching Assistant for multiple advanced robotics and control systems courses.

 🎯 **Mission**: *Engineering the future of human-robot collaboration through innovative perception and control technologies*